 - Do not treat a person as lacking the capacity to make a decision just because they make an unwise decision.

 - If you make a decision for someone who does not have capacity, it must be in their best interests.

 - Treatment and care provided to someone who lacks capacity should be the least restrictive of their basic rights and freedoms.

 What should happen if the tests find mental incapacity?

-First, a formal record should be made and retained showing clear evidence of the assessment process being followed.
-If there is a subsequent application to the Court of Protection, they will expect to see that capacity has been properly assessed.
+First, a formal record showing clear evidence of the assessment process being followed should be made and retained.
+If there is a subsequent application to the Court of Protection, they will expect to see that capacity has been appropriately assessed.

-If it’s found that the person is unable to make a decision and this is likely to put them or others at risk of harm, consideration must be given to action under the Mental Health Act, or to Adult or Children’s Safeguarding Procedures.
+Second, if the finding is that the person cannot make a decision and this is likely to put them or others at risk of harm, consideration must be given to action under the Mental Health Act, or to Adult or Children’s Safeguarding Procedures.

 Lasting Power of Attorney

-On the other hand, if the finding is that the person simply requires assistance with making decisions, it may be considered more appropriate to prepare a Lasting Power of Attorney to be registered with the Office of the Public Guardian.
-To do this, the person must be deemed to have capacity to make a Power of Attorney and understand the consequences of doing so.
+On the other hand, if the finding is that the person simply requires assistance with making decisions, it may more appropriate to prepare a Lasting Power of Attorney to be registered with the Office of the Public Guardian.
+To do this, the person must have the capacity to make a Power of Attorney and understand the consequences of doing so.